09-Projecting-Data

 --------------------------------------------------------------------------- InternalError_ Traceback (most recent call last) File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\engine\base.py:1705, in Connection._execute_context(self, dialect, constructor, statement, parameters, execution_options, *args, **kw) 1704 if not evt_handled: -> 1705 self.dialect.do_execute( 1706 cursor, statement, parameters, context 1707 ) 1709 if self._has_events or self.engine._has_events: File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\engine\default.py:681, in DefaultDialect.do_execute(self, cursor, statement, parameters, context) 680 def do_execute(self, cursor, statement, parameters, context=None): --> 681 cursor.execute(statement, parameters) InternalError_: ST_Equals: Operation on mixed SRID geometries (Point, 4326) != (Point, 26918) The above exception was the direct cause of the following exception: InternalError Traceback (most recent call last) Cell In[8], line 1 ----> 1 get_ipython().run_cell_magic('sql', '', "\nSELECT ST_Equals(\n ST_GeomFromText('POINT(0 0)', 4326),\n ST_GeomFromText('POINT(0 0)', 26918)\n )\n") File d:\Anaconda3\envs\mybase\Lib\site-packages\IPython\core\interactiveshell.py:2478, in InteractiveShell.run_cell_magic(self, magic_name, line, cell) 2476 with self.builtin_trap: 2477 args = (magic_arg_s, cell) -> 2478 result = fn(*args, **kwargs) 2480 # The code below prevents the output from being displayed 2481 # when using magics with decodator @output_can_be_silenced 2482 # when the last Python token in the expression is a ';'.
 2483 if getattr(fn, magic.MAGIC_OUTPUT_CAN_BE_SILENCED, False): File d:\Anaconda3\envs\mybase\Lib\site-packages\sql\magic.py:95, in SqlMagic.execute(self, line, cell, local_ns) 92 return self._persist_dataframe(parsed['sql'], conn, user_ns) 94 try: ---> 95 result = sql.run.run(conn, parsed['sql'], self, user_ns) 97 if result is not None and not isinstance(result, str) and self.column_local_vars: 98 #Instead of returning values, set variables directly in the 99 #users namespace.
 Variable names given by column names 101 if self.autopandas: File d:\Anaconda3\envs\mybase\Lib\site-packages\sql\run.py:340, in run(conn, sql, config, user_namespace) 338 else: 339 txt = sqlalchemy.sql.text(statement) --> 340 result = conn.session.execute(txt, user_namespace) 341 _commit(conn=conn, config=config) 342 if result and config.feedback: File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\engine\base.py:1200, in Connection.execute(self, statement, *multiparams, **params) 1196 util.raise_( 1197 exc.ObjectNotExecutableError(statement), replace_context=err 1198 ) 1199 else: -> 1200 return meth(self, multiparams, params, _EMPTY_EXECUTION_OPTS) File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\sql\elements.py:313, in ClauseElement._execute_on_connection(self, connection, multiparams, params, execution_options) 309 def _execute_on_connection( 310 self, connection, multiparams, params, execution_options 311 ): 312 if self.supports_execution: --> 313 return connection._execute_clauseelement( 314 self, multiparams, params, execution_options 315 ) 316 else: 317 raise exc.ObjectNotExecutableError(self) File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\engine\base.py:1389, in Connection._execute_clauseelement(self, elem, multiparams, params, execution_options) 1377 compiled_cache = execution_options.get( 1378 "compiled_cache", self.engine._compiled_cache 1379 ) 1381 compiled_sql, extracted_params, cache_hit = elem._compile_w_cache( 1382 dialect=dialect, 1383 compiled_cache=compiled_cache, (...)
 1387 linting=self.dialect.compiler_linting | compiler.WARN_LINTING, 1388 ) -> 1389 ret = self._execute_context( 1390 dialect, 1391 dialect.execution_ctx_cls._init_compiled, 1392 compiled_sql, 1393 distilled_params, 1394 execution_options, 1395 compiled_sql, 1396 distilled_params, 1397 elem, 1398 extracted_params, 1399 cache_hit=cache_hit, 1400 ) 1401 if has_events: 1402 self.dispatch.after_execute( 1403 self, 1404 elem, (...)
 1408 ret, 1409 ) File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\engine\base.py:1748, in Connection._execute_context(self, dialect, constructor, statement, parameters, execution_options, *args, **kw) 1745 branched.close() 1747 except BaseException as e: -> 1748 self._handle_dbapi_exception( 1749 e, statement, parameters, cursor, context 1750 ) 1752 return result File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\engine\base.py:1929, in Connection._handle_dbapi_exception(self, e, statement, parameters, cursor, context) 1927 util.raise_(newraise, with_traceback=exc_info[2], from_=e) 1928 elif should_wrap: -> 1929 util.raise_( 1930 sqlalchemy_exception, with_traceback=exc_info[2], from_=e 1931 ) 1932 else: 1933 util.raise_(exc_info[1], with_traceback=exc_info[2]) File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\util\compat.py:211, in raise_(***failed resolving arguments***) 208 exception.__cause__ = replace_context 210 try: --> 211 raise exception 212 finally: 213 # credit to 214 # https://cosmicpercolator.com/2016/01/13/exception-leaks-in-python-2-and-3/ 215 # as the __traceback__ object creates a cycle 216 del exception, replace_context, from_, with_traceback File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\engine\base.py:1705, in Connection._execute_context(self, dialect, constructor, statement, parameters, execution_options, *args, **kw) 1703 break 1704 if not evt_handled: -> 1705 self.dialect.do_execute( 1706 cursor, statement, parameters, context 1707 ) 1709 if self._has_events or self.engine._has_events: 1710 self.dispatch.after_cursor_execute( 1711 self, 1712 cursor, (...)
 1716 context.executemany, 1717 ) File d:\Anaconda3\envs\mybase\Lib\site-packages\sqlalchemy\engine\default.py:681, in DefaultDialect.do_execute(self, cursor, statement, parameters, context) 680 def do_execute(self, cursor, statement, parameters, context=None): --> 681 cursor.execute(statement, parameters) InternalError: (psycopg2.errors.InternalError_) ST_Equals: Operation on mixed SRID geometries (Point, 4326) != (Point, 26918) [SQL: SELECT ST_Equals( ST_GeomFromText('POINT(0 0)', 4326), ST_GeomFromText('POINT(0 0)', 26918) )] (Background on this error at: http://sqlalche.me/e/14/2j85)

-Be careful of getting too happy with using ST_Transform
+Be careful of getting too happy with using ST_Transform for on-the-fly conversion.

 - Spatial indexes are built using

-of the stored geometries.- If comparison are done in a different
+SRIDof the stored geometries.- If comparison are done in a different

-for all the tables in your database. - Only use the transformation function when you are reading or writing data to external applications.
+SRID, spatial indexes are (often) not used.
+It is best practice to choose oneSRIDfor all the tables in your database. - Only use the transformation function when you are reading or writing data to external applications.

 - If comparison are done in a different